 Tomorrow night sees one of my favourite televisual highlights of the year – Eurovision.

-And you would have a very good point, were it the case that I loved Eurovision for the music and theatrics.
-But I don’t.
+And, you would have a very good point, were it the case that I loved Eurovision for the music and theatrics.
+However, I don’t.
 You see, I love Eurovision for one very good reason, and it’s one you may have overlooked – I like nothing more than taking the piss out of idiots.

 Nothing, and I mean nothing on television this year, will be as widely open to ridicule as Eurovision will tomorrow night (even England’s performance in the upcoming Euros and TOWIE will pale into insignificance).
 It is, without fail, an utter car crash of annual entertainment and, in case you hadn’t noticed, I’m a personal injury solicitor.
 Car crashes are what we specialise in.